How Often Should You Wash Your Hair?

 When you wash your hair, what you’re actually doing is cleaning your scalp.

 If you fail to wash your scalp regularly then you’ll find it begins to build up with dirt, grease and excess oils.
-This, along with dead skin cells, can cause scalp irritation and even flaking.
+This, along with dead skin cells, can cause scalp irritation, dandruff and breakages.
+Your hair will become greasy and weaker.

 Below I’ve outlined some tips on how often you should consider washing your hair, dependent upon your hair type.